subconcept-labs/ulangi/docs/cli-scripts/cli-scripts.md

 # CLI Scripts
 #### Introduction
 We use **NodeJS** to develop maintenance scripts for Ulangi.
-The scripts make easy to populate data to a *ElasticSearch* server, for example.
+For example, we have a script to populate dictionary data to a *ElasticSearch* server to search dictionary easily.